Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Time-dependent problem

 \section{Time-dependent problem}

-A central question concerning pattern formation in time-dependent systems is how unsteady external forces affect the permanent shapes and corresponding evolution.
-This question is somewhat analogous to the question of how the quasistatic variation of a bifurcation parameter affects the local attractors.
-The key insight is provided by the supercritical Hopf bifurcation, for which the instability onset (when the solution is repelled from the equilibrium) occurs later than the moment when the equilibrium loses its stability.
+A central question concerning pattern formation in time-dependent systems is how unsteady external forces affect the phase space structures and their evolution.
+This question is somewhat analogous to the question of how the quasistatic variation of a bifurcation parameter affects local attractors.
+The key insight is provided by the supercritical Hopf bifurcation, for which the instability onset (when the solution is repelled from the equilibrium) occurs later than the instant when the equilibrium loses its stability.

 Above, we have shown that the amplitude equation~\eqref{eq:Landau} can predict the permanent rotating shape (traveling wave profile) seen in the nonlinear simulations of the confined ferrofluid droplet.
 Now, we move on to the question of dynamics: using the bifurcation delay feature to dynamically control the time evolution of the interface.